-The essential features of the Company's 2010 Employee Stock Purchase Plan, as modified subject to this Proposal 4, are outlined below:
+The essential features of the 2010 Purchase Plan, as modified subject to this Proposal 4, are outlined below.
+The following description is not complete and is qualified by reference to the full text of the 2010 Purchase Plan, which is appended hereto as Appendix B.